MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api-dotnet/includes/4-exercise-static-web-apps.md

 ## Next steps

 Your app is missing an API for its shopping list.
-Next, you'll explore how to add an Azure Functions API to your app that will publish to Azure alongside the static assets.
+Next, you explore how to add an Azure Functions API to your app that publishes to Azure alongside the static assets.